2020PB/police-brutality/reports/Pennsylvania.md

 ### Philadelphia Police disperse crowd with batons | June 1st

 Police officers strike several unarmed protesters and one parked vehicle with batons.
+A particularly aggressive policeman (fat, white shirt) strikes a young woman hard in the head with his baton and then tackles her to the ground with another policeman.

 **Links**